 Your Healthmonix MIPSpro dashboard contains a comprehensive description of the codes and criteria for each measure.
 Click on the View Details to see more.

-Documentation stating the patient has an active diagnosis of depression or has a diagnosed bipolar disorder, therefore screening or follow-up not required: G9717.
+Documentation stating the patient has had a diagnosis of depression or has had a diagnosis of bipolar disorder: (G9717)